smintio/Portals-Components-SDK/Examples/Frontend/README.md

 1. Repeat the process for each code change

 Please note that calling `npm run smint-io-pc` repeatedly will result in an error.

+Running the command will package the component in the defined npm registry and then trigger a REST API request to register the package for the specified environment

 With each code change, the version number must be increased in the `package.json` file.